bladedancer/envoyxds/docs/walkthrough.md

 ### Postgres

-Currently, Postgres is serving the purporse of mimicking an API-C agent.
-Ideally, this would all be event-driven, using Chimera or similar, but for the POC we hit the easy button.
+Currently, Postgres is serving the purporse of mimicking interaction with API-C. Ideally, for a production solution, this would all be event-driven, using Chimera or similar, but for the POC we hit the easy button.

 ### XDS